byris2valid/byris2valid/README.md

 * Developing Full-Stack Applications – Connecting frontend, backend, and databases into working applications
 * API Integration – Working with REST APIs and external services to build dynamic features
 * Application Debugging – Identifying and fixing bugs across frontend and backend systems
-* Project Development – Planning and building complete applications from concept to deployment
 * Code Collaboration – Using Git and GitHub for version control and team-based development
-* Problem Solving – Breaking down technical problems into structured solutions
 * Learning New Technologies – Quickly adapting to new tools, frameworks, and development concepts

 ## Featured Projects